-- A. Investigation: Any preliminary investigation into a policy violation will be conducted by Campus Safety Staff, the Residence Life Staff, the Assistant Dean of Students, the Provost and Vice President for Academic Affairs (or their designee), or another appropriate designee, as determined by the Assistant Vice President for Student Affairs and Dean of Students and/or the Provost and Vice President for Academic Affairs.
+AA.Investigation: Any preliminary investigation into a policy violation will be conducted by Campus Safety Staff, the Residence Life Staff, the Dean of Students, the Provost and Vice President for Academic Affairs (or their designee), or another appropriate designee, as determined by the Vice President for Student Affairs and Athletics and/or the Provost and Vice President for Academic Affairs.
 It is expected that all members of the College community will cooperate fully in an investigation; this includes responding fully and truthfully to requests for information.
 If the result of the investigation is such that an Administrative Hearing or Hearing Panel must be convened, the Office of Student Affairs, or its designee, will provide written notice to the student clearly outlining the violations alleged, and the time and date on which the Administrative Hearing or the Hearing Panel will convene.
 Every attempt will be made so as to avoid conflicts with classes, but students are expected to make arrangements for other schedule conflicts.
-The names of the Administrative Hearing Officer or the members of the Hearing Panel will also be included in the written notification - B. Advisor: The Student Conduct Process allows all parties the right to be accompanied by an advisor of their choice during any investigation or disciplinary-related meeting or proceeding.
-The parties may select whomever they wish to serve as their advisor as long as the advisor is available for the process as scheduled, and is not otherwise involved in the current student conduct process, such as, but not limited to serving as a witness or as a hearing panelist.
+The names of the Administrative Hearing Officer or the members of the Hearing Panel will also be included in the written notification.

+BB.Advisor: The Student Conduct Process allows all parties the right to be accompanied by an advisor of the party's choice during any investigation or disciplinary-related meeting or proceeding.
+The parties may select whomever they wish to serve as the party's advisor as long as the advisor is available for the process as scheduled, and is not otherwise involved in the current student conduct process, such as, but not limited to serving as a witness or as a hearing panelist.
 The advisor may be a friend, mentor, family member, attorney, advocate or any other supporter a party chooses.
 Witnesses and/or Hearing Panel members cannot also serve as advisors.
 The parties may choose advisors from inside or outside the campus community.

-The parties may be accompanied by their advisor in all meetings and interviews at which the party is entitled to be present.
+The parties may be accompanied by the party's advisor in all meetings and interviews at which the party is entitled to be present.
 Advisors may help their advisees prepare for each meeting, and are expected to advise ethically, with integrity and in good faith.
 The College does not guarantee equal advisory rights, meaning that if one party selects an advisor who is an attorney, but the other party does not, or cannot afford an attorney, the College is not obligated to provide one.

-All advisors are subject to the same campus rules, whether they are attorneys or not.
-Advisors may not address campus officials in a meeting or interview unless invited to do so.
+All advisors are subject to the same campus rules, whether the advisor is an attorney or not.
+Advisors may not address administrative officials in a meeting or interview unless invited to do so.
 The advisor may not make a presentation or represent the parties during any meeting or proceeding and may not speak on behalf of the advisee to the investigators or hearing panelists.
-The parties are expected to ask and respond to questions on their own behalf, without participation by their advisor.
-Advisors may confer quietly with their advisees or in writing as necessary, as long as they do not disrupt or unreasonably delay the process.
-For longer or more involved discussions, the parties and their advisors should ask for breaks or step out of meetings to allow for private conversation.
+The parties are expected to ask and respond to questions on the party's own behalf, without participation by the party's advisor.
+Advisors may confer quietly with their advisees or in writing as necessary, as long as the advisor does not disrupt or unreasonably delay the process.
+For longer or more involved discussions, the parties and the parties' advisors should ask for breaks or step out of meetings to allow for private conversation.
 Advisors will typically be permitted the opportunity to meet in advance with the administrative officials conducting the interview or meeting.
 This pre-meeting will allow advisors to clarify any questions they may have, and allows the College an opportunity to clarify the role the advisor is expected to take.